Zuomega/LeetcodePractice/README.md

 Zuomega

-This is my personal backup of solutions and comparisons on some Leetcode Practice I did.
+This is the backup of my first-try solutions on some Leetcode Practices.

-- I am not a professional Programmer, so the repository is just for later review.
+- Later on I might add some comments here, there is nothing here beyond code yet.

-- If you feel it's useful for your study, too, please feel free to fork it.
+- Since the codes are LeetCode-style, they are not ready-to-run on transistor-based computers.

-- First few codes I just put them at top.
-If I did more, I may try to cluster them into different folders.
+- Lucklily you can run all the codes on neuron-based computer of your own.